 This is beyond parody.
 The reality is that after 10 years of Tory rule, the five richest families in this country own more wealth than 13 million of us put together.
 Fourteen million of us live in poverty.
 Two out of three of those are in working households.
 Childcare, transport and the cost of rent hold millions back, so will the Chancellor accept some tests for his Budget?
 Will he cut child poverty?
 Will he cut homelessness?
 Will he end the need for food banks?
 Will his Budget match his words?
 The hell it will.

 Let me tell the hon.
 Lady what we have seen under 10 years of Tory rule, after Labour’s great recession.
 We have had nine consecutive years of growth.
 We have an economy that is nearly 17% bigger than it was in 2010, and 3.9 million jobs have been created—I would think that a party that calls itself the Labour party would welcome that.
-Unemployment is at its lowest level for 45 years, and according to the International Monetary Fund, our economy will grow faster this year than Italy, Japan, France and Germany.
+Unemployment is at its lowest level for 45 years, and according to the International Monetary Fund, our economy will grow faster this year than those of Italy, Japan, France and Germany.

 Small and medium-sized enterprises are critical to economic opportunity and would undoubtedly benefit from greater access to business finance, yet challenger banks suffer from the same capital requirements as larger banks, despite the fact that they do not present the same systemic risk.
 Will my right hon.
 Friend say what he might be able to do to change that situation?